 Below is how to build the timber stud-work frame for an L shaped bath panel.
 If a bath isn't fitted between two walls a bath end panel is needed too.

 When fitting out bathrooms I now always screw and Gripfill a timber batten to the walls with a couple of props down to the floor for the baths edge to sit on.
 Plastic baths especially can 'flex' and even drop a bit when they're full of water and a person too!
 Ideally the plumber will fill it with water and pump silicone all the way around to stick it to the wall.
 That way it is definitely sealed and after the tiling a small bead can be applied to seal between the bath and tile.

 In my bathroom the skirting runs continuously around the room and across the bath panel.
 This creates a problem when making it removable, because the skirting needs to be scribed either in or into at the ends.

 So when I'm making a bath panel in a bathroom with skirting boards rather than first plying the panel and then skirting it, I fit the skirting first, but with a strip of plywood (or whatever the sheet material is I'm using) behind it that finishes about 6mm below the top edge of the skirting board.

 This creates a small groove for the bath panel to sit down into and then it just needs screwing to the top of the framework built along the bath.
 Once painted, I put a silicone seal all the way around stopping any water getting through.

-If it needs to be accessed later, all I need to do is run a knife around the edge to break the silicone seal and unscrew the top.
+making a bath panel accessible like this means all you need to do later is run a sharp knife around the edge to break the silicone seal, then unscrew the top from the frame.

 I realise that it looks like a stupid design that will catch water, but if you do a good job and it's a tight fit then it is honestly fine.
 And the silicone seal ensures nothing gets down in between.